ds-lab/EsophagusVisualization/features/database.md

 ### Managing Previous Therapies
 - **Adding Previous Therapies**:
   - Only available when a patient is selected; otherwise, the field remains inactive.
+  - Previous Therapies are added via an input form with basic validation checks.
   - Missing optional fields trigger a notification.
   - Missing mandatory fields must be corrected before upload in the database.
 - **Managing Existing Previous Therapies**: